cayesoneira/ProgrammingInScientificEnvironment/DockerHandsOnSession_Guide.md

         docker attach <name of the container>
 ### Using the `cp` command:
-- Now, using the same container we created, we can copy some files, again, we need two paths:
+- Now, using the same container we created, we can copy some files.
+Again, we need two paths:

         docker cp ecstatic_ramanujan:/gate C:\COPIASDECAYE
 - If we check our folder `CopiasDeCaye` we can see it has a copy of the `gate` directory inside.